 Compared to the previous vaccines, TCVs provide longer-lasting protection, only require one dose, and are suitable for children younger than two years of age, allowing delivery through routine childhood immunization programs.

-Pre- and post-licensure clinical trials with Typbar-TCV as well as post-marketing surveillance of approximately 8 million doses administered in the private sector in India have reported no significant safety signals or serious adverse events related to the vaccine.
+Pre- and post-licensure clinical trials, post-marketing surveillance, and more than 56 million children vaccinated in introduction campaigns have reported no significant safety signals or serious adverse events related to the vaccine.

 The older WHO-recommended typhoid vaccines are an oral live attenuated vaccine, Ty21a, and an injectable Vi polysaccharide (ViPS) vaccine.
 Ty21a is approved for use in children six years of age and older and requires three to four doses.
 The ViPS vaccine is licensed for children two years of age and older with a booster dose required every two to three years.
 Studies show these two vaccines to be safe and to protect 50 to 80 percent of recipients.